Topic-specific policies

 Personal comments

 This is an excellent guide.
 On the ISO27k Forum, we are frequently asked how to interpret and implement ISO/IEC 27001.
-Along with our FAQ, ISO/IEC 27003 goes a long way towards answering questions of that nature.
+Along with our FAQ, ISO/IEC 27003 goes a long way towards answering questions.

-I am intrigued at the idea that ‘27003 might perhaps, at some future point, extend beyond the ISMS design, implementation and certification part to offer pragmatic advice on the operation, management, monitoring and gradual improvement of the ISMS.
-The point is that certification of an ISMS is merely the start of a long process of evolution and maturity as information security becomes an integral and valuable part of normal business operations and strategies.
+March update Despite the slow progress, I remain intrigued at the idea that the scope and purpose of ’27003 might perhaps, at some distant future point, extend beyond the ISMS design, implementation and certification phase to offer pragmatic advice on the operation, management, monitoring and gradual improvement of the ISMS.
+The point is that certification of an ISMS is merely a milestone on the never-ending journey towards maturity.
+As information security becomes an integral and valuable part of the organisation’s routine business/operational activities and management, changes are bound to occur.
+Potentially ’27003 could - in a future edition perhaps - encourage and support beneficial changes while discouraging counterproductive or detrimental ones.

 < Previous standard ^ Up a level ^ Next standard >